-With effect from September 2020, if you are studying a pre-registration degree in Midwifery, Nursing, Operating Department Practice or Paramedic Practice, or an integrated Masters degree in Nurse Paramedic (Adult) or Nursing & Social Work, you may be eligible to receive additional funding through the NHS Learning Support Fund.
+If you are studying a pre-registration degree in Midwifery, Nursing, Operating Department Practice or Paramedic Practice, or an integrated Masters degree in Nurse Paramedic (Adult) or Nursing & Social Work, you may be eligible to receive additional funding through the NHS Learning Support Fund.

 The fund, which you will not need to pay back, includes the following elements:

 - Training Grant – a training grant of £5,000 a year in new Government funding to help with living costs;

 - Specialist Subject Payment – a further £1,000 per year if you will be specialising in learning disabilities nursing or mental health nursing, where demand is particularly high;

 - Regional Incentive – a further £1,000 per year if you will be studying in a region that has seen a significant decrease in people accepted on some midwifery, nursing and allied health profession courses;